What is Star Alliance?

 How do I qualify for Star Alliance Silver or Gold status?

 The Star Alliance partners' frequent flyer programs (FFPs) each have their own tiers that translate to the *A Silver or *A Gold status.
 The status can be attained in a variety of ways, generally, Silver is acquired through flying a certain amount of miles (typically 10,000-35,000 qualifying miles in a year or two) or segments (about 25 - 35 segments).
 Therefore, if you take long flights (those with more miles), you would most likely obtain your status with miles before obtaining status with segments.
 Some FFPs only require you to obtain a certain amount of miles (or points/segments) in order to receive status.
 However, other FFPs require minimum standards with a mixture of miles/kilometers AND segments.
 For example, EVA Air's FFP, Infinity Mileagelands, requires that 30,000 miles flown on EVA Air or UNI Air in addition to at least 6 International Segments on either of the two carriers.
 Gold status usually requires a traveler to fly more than double the miles/kilometers and segments than silver.
+Some FFPs may have even more requirements, like United Airlines' MileagePlus program, which requires US residents to meet minimum spending requirements to obtain status.

 What are the benefits associated with each status level?